-Figure 15 - USB connector.
+Figure 12 - USB connector.

-A USB port is provided to connect external hard disk drives for clip copying video.
+Two USB ports are provided to connect external hard disk drives, CD-RW or flash drive for clip copy or system upgrade.
 Position the external hard disk drive close enough to the DVR so that you can make the cable connections, usually less than 6 feet.
 Use the USB cable provided with the hard disk drive to connect it to the DVR.